firmworks/FileViewer/docs/advanced-config.md

 If there was a custom object named Custom_Object__c, naming the Configuration custom_object__c configuration would do that same for the Custom_Object__C page.

 Regardless of the Configuration name you will see them in the 2b Configuration Name Drop down in the component design.

 #### Field Options

 ![fileviewer metadata configuration field options](images/fileviewer-configuration-field-options.png)

-In this section you can choose tags from teh Content Version you want to include as Display Fields and/or Filter Fields, in addition to filter Object.
+In this section you can choose tags from the Content Version you want to include as Display Fields and/or Filter Fields, in addition to filter Object.
 To Add one or more items to the configuration, click an item then use the right pointing arrow to move it to the Selected Section.

 Filter Fields and Filter Objects only apply when the configuration is applied to the FileViewer Component.

 #### Field Values
 ![fileviewer metadata configuration field values](images/fileviewer-configuration-field-values.png)